Quick summary: How to build a simple website on WordPress

 2

-There are two things you’re going to need when you build a website with a content management system as opposed to a website builder.
+There are two essential components you’ll need when building a website using a content management system, as opposed to a basic website builder:

-- Web Hosting – This is where you will be storing all of your website files, content, images, and anything else that belongs to your website.
+- Web Hosting – This is the server where all your website files, images, content, and data are stored and served to visitors.

-Your domain name can be anything you think of (as long as it’s available) but try and think of something creative as well as relevant to your new online business.
-This could be your company name, your own name, a description of your service/product or even a branded word that you’ve thought up – whatever the situation, type it in the search bar on GoDaddy and choose an appropriate domain extension for your domain name.
+Your domain name can be anything relevant to your business, as long as it’s available.
+It could be your company name, your personal name, a description of your service or product, or a unique brandable word you’ve created.
+Type it into the GoDaddy search bar and choose a domain extension that makes sense for your business.

-Before registering your domain name, read these quick tips on how to choose a good domain name for your website.
-You’re going to be stuck with your domain name for life, so make sure it follows the best practices below.
+Before registering your domain, take a moment to read these quick tips on how to choose a name that works.
+Remember – this is the name you’re likely to be stuck with for years to come, so make sure it follows best practices.

-For a more detailed guide on how to choose the perfect name for your website, see: How To Choose A Domain Name
+For a more detailed walkthrough, see our full guide: How To Choose A Domain Name

 Brand vs Generic